Good Hotel Guide Review

-42. 2 suitable for disabled, 3 in coach house, 5 in garden cottage, 12 in Silkwood Court, 1 Game Keeper’s Cottage.
+42. 2 suitable for disabled, 3 in coach house, 5 in garden cottage, 12 in Silkwood Court, 1 in Game Keeper’s Cottage.

 in lounge and bar.